 Do we just get them Jobs in Lagos or Abuja or Port harcourt?
 We thought that would also be robbing the state of these talents, capital flight?
 And also because we want these trained youths to be mentors to upcoming youths, sending them out is not going to sustain the ecosystem.
 Our best bet is to offer them on remote placements, knowing that we would still have them to inspire the next cohorts.

 Since nHub opened shop about three years ago, it has steadily become a major training ground for hundreds of young people in software development.
-It has also gained traction over the months as a recruiting space for tech skills as the hub increasing provide trained hands for the job markets within and outside Nigeria.
+It has also gained traction over the months as a recruiting space for tech skills as the hub increasingly provides trained hands for the job markets within and outside Nigeria.

 “Without grant one of nHub’s strategies at becoming sustainable and also to become the biggest innovation hub in Africa in terms of human capital is in the outsourcing of its tech community to various tech companies in Nigeria ….We are also making nHub a one-stop place for Artificial intelligence services as we are currently grooming our engineers and researchers into becoming AI experts.
-It means we would start providing AI services to the entire world.”
-The outsourcing facility also has a ‘Geek Kitchen’ to serve the tech community and outsiders
+It means we would start providing AI services to the entire world,” said David.
+The outsourcing facility also has a ‘Geek Kitchen’ to serve the tech community.

-Expected at the official opening of the nHub Outsourcing Centre are government executives, policy makers, top executives of private companies in Plateau State in an opening cocktail.
+Expected at an official opening cocktail today to mark the start of business at nHub Outsourcing Centre are government executives, policy makers, top executives of private companies in Plateau State.

 A cocktail presentation on “The Future of Work” is to be made by the CEO of Qitech Technologies Ltd, Mr. Olusegun Oruame, to draw stakeholders’ attention to the evolving workplace and the direction of the global skill market.